Autism Spectrum Testing & Evaluation in colorado

 Recent prevalence rates (as of 2018) have shown that Autism Spectrum Disorder affects 1 in 59 children.
 With such a high prevalence rate, early screening and intervention is paramount to achieving improved communication and social abilities.
 An autism spectrum evaluation will test your child to determine the presence of social communication deficits and restricted, repetitive patterns of interests, behaviors, or activities.
 Observational testing is used to observe your child while he or she is engaged in play or other structured activities.
 Various games, activities, and interactions occur that are designed to elicit typical or atypical social communication behavior and restricted, repetitive patterns of behaviors, interests, or activities.
 We also administer comprehensive questionnaires to parents/caregivers regarding symptoms related to autism spectrum disorder and other neurodevelopmental disorders.
 In addition, our team will also assess cognitive functioning via an intelligence test (to rule out the potential of an intellectual disability as the cause for the child/adult’s symptom presentation), and we assess for other factors such as adaptive functioning, communication ability, and behavioral symptoms.

+We offer autism spectrum evaluations for children ages 18 months to 17 years old.
 An autism spectrum evaluation can last up to four hours, but it is sometimes shorter given the age and/or participation level of the individual.
-We can test toddlers as young as 18 months old, and adults throughout the lifespan.
 The assessment is then tailored to be appropriate to the individual’s developmental level (aka, it would be strange to ask an adult to engage in pop-up toy play, while this game would be enjoyable for an 18-month-old toddler) and level of speech development.
 Parent and caregivers should bring snacks, drinks, and encouragement for your child.
 Also be prepared to answer very specific questions about your child’s behavior and questions about your child’s early developmental history.
 In addition, other children are not allowed to be present during the evaluation.
 This allows the individual to focus specifically on the examiner or parent without being distracted by the presence of other children.
 Thus, if you have other children at home, make sure you have a caregiver that is willing to watch your children while your child participates in the evaluation.

 Book an appointment at Colorado’s favorite autism spectrum evaluation center to get those answers you’ve been searching for.
 Call us today!